kokodevelopment/Home/src/guidelines/uploading.md

 If you would like to use other platforms not mentioned here, please reach out to us for approval.

 # Copyright
-You are responsible for making sure you have the necessary rights, licenses, or permission for any user-generated content you submit to PenguinMod.
+You are responsible for making sure you have the necessary rights, licenses, or permission for any user-generated content you submit to OrangeMod.
-PenguinMod will remove your project if the project violates copyright rules for any specific company or individual, and you may face further punishment.
+OrangeMod will remove your project if the project violates copyright rules for any specific company or individual, and you may face further punishment.
 Any company, business, or individual reserves the right to take down your project if they believe it violates their copyright.
 We will also remove your project if it contains pirated content or material, and you may face further punishment.

 Reasons your project might be removed include, but are not limited to:
 - Including logos or designs without explicit permission from the owner(s)
 - Using other people's artwork or music without explicit permission from the owner(s)
-- Using/Repurposing content from another PenguinMod user without their permission
+- Using/Repurposing content from another OrangeMod user without their permission

 If you are a company or individual and believe your copyright has been violated, [please check contact methods here.](https://studio.penguinmod.com/contact.html)